cassiozen/useStateMachine/README.md

 });
 ```

-The effect function receives three params:
+The effect function receives an object as parameter with four keys:

 - `send`: Takes an event as argument, provided in shorthand string format (e.g. "TOGGLE") or as an event object (e.g. `{ type: "TOGGLE" }`)
-- `update`: Takes an updater function as parameter to update the context (more on context below).
-Returns an object with `send`, so you can update the context and send an event on a single line.
+- `setContext`: Takes an updater function as parameter to set a new context (more on context below).
+Returns an object with `send`, so you can set the context and send an event on a single line.
 - `event`: The event that triggered a transition to this state.
 (The event parameter always uses the object format (e.g. `{ type: 'TOGGLE' }`).).
+- `context` The context at the time the effect runs.

 In this example, the state machine will always send the "RETRY" event when entering the error state: